 - How do I get an HPAC advisor?

-Please contact Tracy Broderson, HPAC assistant, at firstname.lastname@example.org or Kim Marsella, director of academic advising, at email@example.com.
+John the Student Health Professions Network by filling out the registration form or contact Tracy Broderson, HPAC Assistant, at firstname.lastname@example.org or Kim Marsella, director of academic advising, at email@example.com.

 - Do I need to be a science major to enter a health profession?